 Business intelligence without breaking the budget

 Oracle APEX is a low-cost solution alternative to mammoth BI (Business Intelligence) Systems.
-APEX is a no cost feature of the Oracle Database and make use of all database features, including Analytic Views, another free feature of the database as of Release 12.2.
+APEX is a no-cost feature of the Oracle Database and makes use of all database features, including Analytic Views, another free feature of the database as of Release 12.2.

 Business users as solution developers

-The development environment of APEX, like applications themselves, run in a web browser, making the development and deployment of applications an easy process.
+The development environment of APEX, like the applications themselves, runs in a web browser, making the development and deployment of applications an easy process.

-To be fair, APEX has some highly powerful components that are best implement by knowledgeable developers.
-But, there’s lots of training resources as well as fully functional sample applications.
+To be fair, APEX has some highly powerful components that are best implemented by knowledgeable developers.
+But, there are lots of training resources as well as fully functional sample applications

 More than simple reports